jenkinsci/remote-result-trigger-plugin/README.md

 A plugin for Jenkins CI  that gives you the ability to monitor successful build on a **remote** Jenkins server.

+## Scenes

+Build project and pull docker images on a remote server（having public ip）, Customer didn't having a public ip and we dont want to share source code.

 ## Instructions
 Enable the trigger within the "Remote Build Result Trigger" section of the build's configuration page.
 When remote server build successful, plugin will trigger a local build and inject remote envs to job.